itsnamgyu/reasoning-teacher/README.md

 **🚀 Accepted to ACL 2023.**

-This repository contains code for (1) running CoT reasoning on OpenAI models, and (2) apply Fine-tune-CoT to train students based on OpenAI models *or* custom models such as T5, GPT-2 on your GPUs.
+This repository contains code for (1) running CoT reasoning on OpenAI models, and (2) apply Fine-tune-CoT to train students based on OpenAI models *or* custom open-source models such as T5, Flan-T5, GPT-2 on your GPUs, based on 🤗 and Pytorch Lightning.

 ## Getting Started